-If you own a MacBook Pro and have noticed it gets hot while charging, there could be a simple solution.
+If you own a MacBook Pro (if you don’t, you can always get one with a discount thanks to the Black Friday MacBook deals) and have noticed it gets hot while charging, there could be a simple solution.
 Only charge it using the ports on the right-hand side of your device.

 The issue seems to affect USB-C MacBook Pro models, meaning any high-end Apple laptop from 2016 onward.
 When charging the laptop using one of the left-hand USB-C ports, the laptop gets unusually hot and the fans start spinning to counteract the increased heat.
 Given that one of the selling points of Apple laptops is near-silent operation, that is less than ideal.

 That’s not all.
 One user on the programming community Stack Exchange had struggled to work out why the kernel_task process was using so many resources on their computer — including causing their machine to wake from idle a whopping 990 times.
 The resource-hogging process made things so bad that their MacBook Pro became “effectively unusable” at times.

 As it turns out, the root of the problem was not kernel_task itself but rather the situation that was forcing it into action.
 As Apple explains, the kernel_task process manages the processor temperature in MacOS, in part through controlling the device’s fans — when the operating system detects high temperatures, it prompts kernel_task to start spinning the fans.
 While charging the MacBook Pro and having peripherals plugged in to the left-hand ports, the device’s ports can get hot; for some reason, this can result in kernel_task going a bit haywire and using up a whole boatload of system resources.

 The same is not true if you use the right-hand ports.
 Even though the ports get warm during use, kernel_task is seemingly ignored by MacOS in this instance, meaning no resource-hogging process slowing down your Mac.